Actuarial Accrued Liability

 Actuarial Gain or Loss

-For example, an actuarial gain would occur if assets earned 10 percent for a given year since the assumed interest rate in the valuation is
+match assumptions.
+For example, an actuarial gain would occur if assets earned 10 percent for a given year and

 Actuarial Present Value